Top 10 Most Influential Chinese TV Series

 3. Dream of the Red Chamber (1987 TV series) 《红楼梦》

 The series tells the story of two star-crossed lovers: Jia Baoyu and Lin Daiyu.
 It also tells the story about the feudal noble family’s rise and fall from prosperity to decline.
-The 1987 version is the best accepted and beloved by all the Chinese people from young to old (Find the 1987 version of A Dream of Red Mansions at Amazon.com).
-These original actor and actress really conveyed the souls of the book’s character and never can be performed or interpreted by anyone else as well as they did.
+The 1987 version is the best accepted and beloved by all the Chinese people from young to old.
+These original actor and actress really convey the souls of the book’s character and never can be performed or interpreted by anyone else as well as they did.

 4. Ke Wang (1990 TV series) 《渴望》